How to Become a Paramedic: Duties, Requirements, Certifications, Job Outlook, and Salary

-Emergencies can happen at any time of day, weekdays, or weekends, so like their EMT counterparts, paramedics are on call 24-hours.
-Paramedics commonly work in 9-, 12-, or 24-hour shifts, and full time paramedics can expect to work 40 or more hours per week depending on staffing.
+Emergencies can happen at any time of day, on weekdays, or on weekends, so like their EMT counterparts, paramedics are on call 24-hours.
+Paramedics most often work in 9-, 12-, or 24-hour shifts and full-time paramedics often work 40 or more hours per week, depending on staffing.

-A paramedic’s exact work hours, however, will be determined by where he or she works, and that information is typically included in the job description when you apply.
+A paramedic’s exact work hours, however, will be determined by where they work—information that is typically included in the job description.

 What Does a Paramedic’s Day Look Like?

-The truth is there is no such thing as a normal day for paramedics.
-Like EMTs, paramedics start each shift not knowing what to expect in the hours ahead.
-Each day is an adventure that could take them anywhere.
+There really is no such thing as a “normal” day for a paramedic.
+Like EMTs, paramedics start each shift having little or no idea what to expect in the hours ahead.
+Each day is an adventure that could take them literally anywhere.

-Still, there are some aspects of the paramedic’s day that are routine.
+Still, there are a few aspects of the paramedic’s day that are routine.
 Every day begins with a rig (ambulance) check and equipment inspection, and every call begins at a standby location (a hospital, ambulance center, clinic, or fire department).
-Where you go after that is anyone’s guess, but one thing is certain… you’ll be well trained for whatever comes your way.
+Where a paramedic goes after that is always an unknown, but one thing is certain – they are well trained for whatever comes their way.

-According to the NREMT (National Registry of Emergency Medical Technicians), anyone applying to become a paramedic must meet the following requirements:
+According to the NREMT (National Registry of Emergency Medical Technicians), candidates for becoming paramedics must meet the following requirements:

-- You must currently be certified as an EMT (learn how to become an EMT here)
+- Must currently be certified as an EMT (learn how to become an EMT here)

-- You must have completed an accredited paramedic program within the last two years
+- Must have completed an accredited paramedic program within the last two years

-- You must complete a psychomotor competency portfolio (proof that you can physically handle the job of a paramedic)
+- Must complete a psychomotor competency portfolio (proof that you can physically handle the job of a paramedic)

-- You must complete the NREMT paramedic cognitive and psychomotor certification exams
+- Must complete the NREMT paramedic cognitive and psychomotor certification exams

 How to Become a Paramedic

-If you decided to advance your career from EMT to Paramedic, congratulations!
-You’re already on your way to an exciting career as a highly qualified first responder.
-The road ahead means a lot of study and a lot of hard work, but at the end lies a life-changing opportunity where saving lives is a daily responsibility.
+If you have decided to advance your career from EMT to Paramedic, congratulations!
+You’re already on your way to an exciting career as a qualified first responder.
+The road ahead means a lot of study, dedication, and hard work, but at the end of the road lies a life-changing, life-saving opportunity unlike any other.

-The first step towards becoming a paramedic, of course, is to first become an EMT, which you can do through courses such as the 14-day EMT Boot Camp.
-Once you’ve completed that requirements, it’s time to begin your training as a paramedic.
+The first step towards becoming a paramedic is, of course, to become an EMT, which you can do through courses such as the 14-day EMT Boot Camp.
+Once you’ve completed that requirement, it’s time to begin your real training as a paramedic.

-Here’s a comprehensive look at what you can expect during the process.
+Here’s a comprehensive look at what you can expect:

 How Long Does it Take to Become a Paramedic?

-The time required to become a paramedic depends heavily on the educational route you choose.
-If you study full-time, you may be able to complete your training within a year.
-If you study part-time while continuing to work as an EMT, your courses may take you two to three years to complete.
+If you have a busier schedule and choose to study part-time while continuing to work as an EMT, your courses may take two to three years to complete.

-Some courses also require future paramedics to have up to six months experience as an EMT before they can begin their paramedic classes.
+Some programs also require aspiring paramedics to have up to six months of experience as an EMT before they can begin paramedics classes.

 During EMT training, students build a foundation in emergency medicine by studying: